VincentGFL/foundation_project/README.md

 * The add stock to order list is there but not fully functioning as it should.

+* When updating the price, if the name remains the same.
+It returns an error of the name being the same.

 ## Author
 Vincent Lin